hamed-shirbandi/MvcPagedList.Core/README.md

         CurrentLocationFormat = "page",
         PageCountFormat = "of",
         TotalItemCountFormat = "total count",
-        GetStyleSheetFileFromCdn=true,//set it to false if you dont want to load style file from cdn } )
+        //set it to false if you dont want to load style file from cdn then add [MvcPagedList.Core.css](https://github.com/hamed-shirbandi/MvcPagedList.Core/blob/master/MvcPagedList.Core/wwwroot/css/MvcPagedList.Core.css) to your Layout
+        GetStyleSheetFileFromCdn=true,
+    } )